Eurovision Song Contest 2019: Calls for boycott

-The possibility of Jerusalem being the venue for an Israeli-hosted contest led proponents of the Boycott, Divestment and Sanctions (BDS) movement to call on their national broadcasters to boycott the competition because of Israel's policies towards Palestinians in the West Bank and Gaza.
-This included members of the Australian Greens party, Sinn Féin, Sweden's Left Party and many entertainers including 1994 contest winner Charlie McGettigan.
+Israel's win in the 2018 contest which earned it the right to host in 2019, and the possibility of Jerusalem being the host city for a third time, led proponents of the Boycott, Divestment and Sanctions (BDS) movement to call on their national broadcasters to boycott the competition due to Israel's policies towards Palestinians in the West Bank and Gaza.
+These included members of the Australian Greens party, Sinn Féin, Sweden's Left Party, and many entertainers including Charlie McGettigan, who won the contest for alongside Paul Harrington.
 The Icelandic broadcaster RÚV met to discuss a boycott in response to a petition of 23,000 signatures, but ultimately neither RÚV nor any other broadcaster withdrew from the contest in response to boycott calls.
 In the event, viewing figures for the contest dropped to the joint lowest level since 2013.